Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Experiments

-\paragraph{\textcite{hicks2021deep} (8-class)}{A biodiversity monitoring dataset, the Hicks dataset of annotates 25,352 tags between 25 species of flowers in natural environments.
-We reduce the biodiversity monitoring problem to the 8 most common species of flowers, disregarding the 40\% of samples that do not contain instances of the top 8 classes.
-The images in the dataset are resized to have a maximum width of 1024 pixels, and validation and training sets are combined and split 70-10-20 to training-validation-testing, as the 50 image testing set of the dataset does not contain annotations.}
+\emph{\textbf{\textcite{hicks2021deep} (8-class)}}: A biodiversity monitoring dataset, the Hicks dataset of annotates 25,352 tags between 25 species of flowers in natural environments.
+We reduce the biodiversity monitoring problem to the 8 most common species of flowers.
+The images in the dataset are resized to have a maximum width of 1024 pixels, and where scaled to reduce the width the height is scaled proportionally.
+The validation and training sets are combined and split 70--10-20 to training-validation-testing, as the 50-image testing set of the dataset does not contain annotations.